Sustainable corporate governance

 Management of sustainability-related reputational risks

-There is no information on this specific topic in the Sustainability Report 2024.
+You can find information on this topic in the Sustainability Report 2025 from p.
+107.

 Supplementary information